2014 Woodstock Folk Festival

 Old Man Luedecke - based in Nova Scotia but inspired by Nashville, this award-winning roots singer-songwriter is known for his banjo-driven narrative folk songs that are playful, coy, and soul-warming; he pushes the boundaries of storytelling with his unique mix of folk, bluegrass, and pop hooks

-The Festival will present its 13th Annual Lifetime Achievement Award to Andrew Calhoun.
+The Festival will present its 13th Annual Lifetime Achievement Award to Andrew Calhoun who will also perform.

 Entrance to the Woodstock Folk Festival is by donation.
 The suggested donations are: